canonical/k8s-snap/docs/src/snap/howto/epa.md

 ### Test SR-IOV & DPDK

-First check if SR-IOV Device Plugin pod is running and healthy in the cluster, if SR-IOV is allocatable in the worker node and the PCI IDs of the VFs available in the node (describing one of them to get further details):
+Ensure that the SR-IOV Device Plugin pod is running and healthy in the cluster, if SR-IOV is allocatable in the worker node and the PCI IDs of the VFs available in the node (describing one of them to get further details):